 Red Wine Biscotti

 Over the Easter weekend, I tried some red wine biscotti and wanted to recreate the taste experience at home.
-I used very little sugar, but the addition of wine actually results in a savory, yet strangely sweet biscuit even though I used a dry red wine.
-I prepared the biscotti to serve with some homemade Black Olive Tapenade, but these are an enjoyable snack all on their own.
+I used very little sugar, but the addition of wine actually results in a savory yet strangely sweet biscuit even though I used a dry red wine.
+Maybe it was the sun-dried tomatoes that I added!
+I prepared the biscotti to serve with some homemade Kalamata olive tapenade, but these are an enjoyable snack all on their own.

 Red Wine Biscotti